.jpg)

 Project synopsis in ENGLISH

-I have personal connections to all places where we have filmed.
-For instance, I was born before the fall of the Berlin wall in Sofia during the socialist regime, and have now many years later filmed/observed in the same street, where I once have lived.
-Like many people during socialism my family has been affected by state surveillance, secrecy and oppression.
+I have personal references to places we filmed in.
+For example, I was born before the fall of the Berlin Wall in Sofia during the socialist regime where I filmed/watched the diplomat’s buildings on the same street that I once lived on.
+Like many people under socialism, my family was affected by state surveillance, secrecy and repression, which is a motivation to progress the character towards a narrative story.

 Projektsynopsis in DEUTSCH

 Ich habe persönliche Bezüge zu allen Orten, an denen wir gefilmt haben.
 Zum Beispiel wurde ich vor dem Fall der Berliner Mauer in Sofia während des sozialistischen Regimes geboren, und habe nun viele Jahre später die Straße gefilmt/überwacht, auf der ich einst gewohnt hatte.
-Wie viele Menschen im Sozialismus war meine Familie von Staatsüberwachung, Geheimniskrämerei und Unterdrückung betroffen.
+Wie viele Menschen im Sozialismus war meine Familie von Staatsüberwachung, Geheimniskrämerei und Unterdrückung betroffen, was eine Motivation ist, die Figur in Richtung einer Erzählung voranzubringen.

 Screenings and film festivals (N for award nomination), different versions of footage